How to Provide an Exceptional Guest Experience: Key Elements & Trends

 a spotless home is a basic to get right for guest experience

-An exceptional guest experience may seem abstract at first, but, luckily, there are a few practical steps you can take to get the basics right.
+An exceptional guest experience may seem abstract at first.
+The following few practical steps will help to demystify the concept and ensure you get the basics right.

 1. Know your guest type

-Different types of guests will have different needs that they will expect the vacation rental experience to deliver on.
+Different types of guests will have different guest expectations.
 So, it’s important to know the type of guests you are targeting to provide memorable guest experiences.

 2. Understand the entire guest journey